rski/rski.github.io/_posts/2020-08-15-google_uis.md

 # The Google Chat

-By far the biggest issue with GChat is that every user facing update on Android makes it consistently and considerably worse.
+By far my biggest issue with GChat is that every user facing update on Android makes it consistently and considerably worse.
 The most recent change is twofold:

 - The colour for unread channels went from making the channel's name a non-intrusive bold, to a red dot next to the channel name.
 - There is no distinction between channels that have notifications and channels that are simply unread!